-Here are some of the fun and cool things to do in Tokyo during your first visit.
-The more you do, the more addictive Tokyo becomes.
+Here are the best things to do in Tokyo on your next visit.
+The more Tokyo attractions you see, the more addictive Tokyo becomes.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (which helps us keep this site live and free for all) at no extra cost to you.
 Thank you.

 51 Best Things to do in Tokyo [2020 guide] - Contents

 Traditional Things to do in Tokyo

 Japan is known for its amazing culture.
 What makes Japan so appealing to visitors from all over the world are its very well preserved traditional things to do.
 Arts and crafts are studied for years and some of the knowledge is being passed down for generations.
 While Tokyo is the capital city and a more cosmopolitan, modern metropolis than the rest of Japan, there are many traditional things to do in Tokyo still, where locals still honour their history through spirituality, nature and cultural activities.